-Mundy C of E Junior School 4th Horticultural and Agricultural Show.
+Mundy C of E Junior School Annual Horticultural and Agricultural Show.

 A real community event!

-On Saturday 16th June (12.00pm – 4.00pm) Mundy Junior School, situated on Lockton Avenue are holding their fifth Horticultural and Agricultural Show on their school field and their adjacent Community Gardens.
-This follows on from four previously successful shows attracting an estimated 1,800 visitors each, and in doing so bringing a unique event to Heanor.
+On the third Saturday in June (12.00pm – 4.00pm) Mundy Junior School, situated on Lockton Avenue, hold a Horticultural and Agricultural Show on their school field and their adjacent Community Gardens.
+We have 5 years of successful shows under our belts, attracting an estimated 1,800 visitors each, and in doing so bringing a unique event to Heanor.
 Mr Gibbs, the Headteacher, explained, ‘We have been overwhelmed with the responses from previous shows and even during the events itself people were asking when we were having the next one.
 We recognise the importance of our community and value their involvement with our school and the show is a recognition of that’.
 Mrs George, the School Business Manager added, ‘We introduced Community Gardens to a section of the school field in 2013 and the idea for the show developed from there.
 We have always been an environmentally friendly school and we wanted to share what we do with the community rather than only selling our own garden produce.’
 Everyone can bring along their chickens, ducks, rabbits and guinea pigs to be judged by experts and try to win best in show.
 The other competitions to enter include photography, various cookery sections, home produce and homemade wine amongst a range that should hold something of interest for most people.
 Winners will go away with a prize, rosette and even a shield!

 If all of this isn’t enough, the presence of the traders from the monthly Community Fair add to the communal flavour of the event as well as a pony rides, inflatable bungee run, Ferret racing, apple bobbing, Whack a Rat, BBQ and much much more.
 For entries to the competition please either email the school on firstname.lastname@example.org or ring 01773 713427.